 - Connection to UTS-WiFi , secure Wi-Fi while on site

 - Available software

 - Use of Blackboard (UTSOnline) Learning Management System for most undergraduate subjects

 - Use of Canvas Learning Management System for most postgraduate subjects

 - Other learning platforms used by your faculty for teaching

 - UTS Library catalogues, services and remote access to databases you need for your studies

-- access to MyStudentAdmin and other online administrative tools
+- Use of MyStudentAdmin and several other important online administrative tools

 Your UTS Student Account is created after you have enrolled.
 You must then activate your account.

 To activate your account you will need to: